emacsmirror/dwin/README.md

    - dwin is about managing Emacs external, **desktop windows**.

 ## <a id="extensions">5.
 How to Customize and to Extend 🧩</a>
-1. Adding commands to `dwin-grab':
+1. Adding commands to `dwin-grab`:

 	Just bind them to `dwin-arrange-keymap`, for example (see [example](etc/snippets/01-additional-command-for-dwin-grab.el)):